 - “Face” all food packages with labels forward for easy identification.

 - Label cabinets, shelves, and drawers, using address labels and bold markers

 ”A place for everything and everything in its place” equals a stress reducer for the caregiver(s), especially if there are two or more caregivers.

-Sickness can be caused by food that still looks, smells and tastes “OK” – and even a tiny taste can cause illness.
-Once a food has become contaminated with bacteria, it may not be possible to make it safe to eat – by any means.
+Sickness can be caused by food that still looks, smells, and tastes “OK”.
+Even a tiny taste can cause illness.
+Once food has become contaminated with bacteria, it may not be possible to make it safe to eat–by any means.
 Since many care receivers have weakened immune systems and are vulnerable to food-borne illnesses.
 Avoid infections by following safe food handling practices: